-Novi Sad, one of the most attractive Danubian cities, is not only the largest cultural centre in Vojvodina, but also one of the most important cultural centres of Serbia, and of Europe – which you must come to see and experience in-depth!
-Especially these days when, following the year 2019 in which it was the European Youth Capital and Lonely Planet’s #3 best city, it is now warming up to deliver only the purest cultural superlatives ahead of 2021!
+Novi Sad, one of the most attractive Danubian cities, is not only the largest cultural center in Vojvodina, but also one of the most important cultural centers of Serbia, and of Europe – which you must come to see and experience in-depth!
+Following the year 2019 in which it was the European Youth Capital and Lonely Planet’s #3 best city, it is now warming up to deliver only the purest cultural superlatives ahead of 2022!

 How come Novi Sad is this cultural, cultured and increasingly enculturated city?

 Some of the answers you may find in its turbulent history, which helped shape its present identity and character.

 Novi Sad is a relatively young city.
 It has celebrated this year its 273rd birthday on 1st February, the day when it got the status of a free city.

 Since 1748, a number of events have directed its development and shaped it into what it is today – from a trading settlement in the shadow of the largest military fortification in this part of Europe, to the administrative center of Vojvodina, the university center, developed industries and rich cultural heritage.

 It has been a perilous journey for Novi Sad, however.
 For almost three centuries of its existence, it was once burned to the ground, repeatedly bombed, flooded by the mighty Danube, and on several occasions, it ended up without all its bridges, and even changed several states.

 Novi Sad today is the city of great cultural heritage, both tangible and intangible.
 It is the city of cultures where differences intertwine rather than diverge one from another.
 Novi Sad emphasizes its multiculturalism, history and spirit of the city through artistic expression, museum exhibitions, temporary installations, street art, projects and events that take place throughout the year alongside with its rich cultural offer.